jannefi/vasco/README.md

 # VASCO v0.07.1 — PSF-aware 2-pass pipeline

-Current randomized run test (11-Dec-2025):
+Current randomized run test (12-Dec-2025):
+- 12/12 implement a fix: when using the CDS backend in Step 4, the pipeline will skip PS1 x-match for tiles whose Dec < −30° (outside Pan-STARRS1 3π coverage).
+The skip is recorded in `xmatch/STEP4_CDS.log within the tile folder.
+Shorter pause between CDS calls.
-- 11/11: split the work into 6 different steps.
+- 11/12: split the work into 6 different steps.
 See [Random run info](README-RUN-RANDOM.md)
   - This is still WIP.
 Testing, fixing and adding new features when time permits
 - Itroduced a working Docker image.
 You don't need to install anything except Docker.
 See [this document](/DOCKER_READ.md)
   - docker image contains psfex, sextractor, stilts and all required python modules.